nielsenjared/nielsenjared.github.io/content/blog/big-o-linear-time-complexity/index.md

 All O(n).

-You can see how linear complexity is fine for small datasets, but becomes a concern when the size of the input increases.
+You can see how linear complexity is fine for small datasets, but becomes a consideration when the size of the input increases.

-### Drop Non-Dominant Terms
+## Trick Questions

+### Big O & Conditional Statements

-What's the order of magnitude of this function?
+What's the order of this function?

 ```js
 const lowerList = arr => {